skeeto/w64devkit/README.md

 portable — i.e. run from anywhere, in place, and no installation is necessary — the binaries are all optimized for size, not speed.

+`$HOME` can be set through the adjacent `w64devkit.ini` configuration, and may even be relative to the `w64devkit/` directory.
+This is useful for encapsulating the entire development environment, with home directory, on removable, even read-only, media.
+Use a `.profile` in the home directory to configure the environment further.

 I'd love to include Git, but unfortunately Git's build system doesn't quite support cross-compilation.
 A decent alternative would be [Quilt][quilt], but it's written in Bash and Perl.